willtaylor072/Will_Taylor_FPM_4YP-main/README.md

 the optical axis (i.e. vertically through aperture of objective) then we need to use x_offset and y_offset to adjust wavevectors accordingly (by adjusting x_abs and y_abs).
 Ideally we use LED correction to get most accurate wavevectors but this can take lots of time.

+The path from the top of the objective to the camera lens must be covered in order to avoid ambient light from washing out the signal.
+Adjusting the z stage to focus will slightly move the image (due to tilting).

 In the fpm.reconstruction algorithm we can cheat to reconstruct an image estimated_image = np.copy(object_cropped) # Cheating but works (pseudo-ptychography) estimated_image = object_cropped * pupil # Correct method (actual ptychography)

 Momentum may be used to speed up recovery process.

+System parameters for V2 microscope: